 David Owen has 30 years of experience in the construction and engineering industries.
 He serves as the practice group leader for Bradley’s Construction Practice Group.

 As part of his national and international practice, David advises clients on multibillion-dollar mega-projects where disputes exceed several hundred million dollars.
 David represents owners, contractors, subcontractors, construction managers and designers in private and government contract matters.
-He has significant experience with petrochemical, automobile manufacturing facilities, EPC projects, solar facilities, wind projects, biomass projects, fossil-fueled generation facilities, complex tunneling projects, activated carbon plants, steel fabrication, hydroelectric generation, mass transit, rare earth metals mining, deep foundations, slope stability, retaining walls, dams, water treatment, bridges, infrastructure and concrete structures.
+He has significant experience with petrochemical, LNG, automobile manufacturing facilities, EPC projects, solar facilities, wind projects, biomass projects, fossil-fueled generation facilities, complex tunneling projects, activated carbon plants, steel fabrication, hydroelectric generation, mass transit, rare earth metals mining, deep foundations, slope stability, retaining walls, dams, water treatment, bridges, infrastructure and concrete structures.

 David drafts and negotiates contracts for various construction and design participants and routinely assists clients with contract management strategies to resolve problems early and avoid costly disputes.
 When disputes are unavoidable, David arbitrates and litigates cases in state and federal courts across the country, as well as in international forums.
 A few recent representative matters are: